What is a slogan?

 Here's a quick video to help you better understand what is a slogan and how is it different from a tagline.

 What Are The Types Of Slogans?

-Here are five different types of slogans.
+Here are five different types of slogans along with some examples.

 Business slogans are informational.
 The purpose of a business slogan is to convey the values of your brand.
 Whether it is confidence, self-love, trust, or revolution, communicating these values in a slogan helps businesses’ better connect with its users.
 Here are some great examples:

 Meow Mix: "Tastes so good, cats ask for it by name."